-The 2018 Tulsa Equality Indicators Annual Report is now available.
-Read the full report here!
+The 2019 Tulsa Equality Indicators Annual Report is now available.
+Read the full report here >

 How do we measure equality?

 We developed 54 indicators to measure progress towards equality across six thematic areas: Economic Opportunity, Education, Housing, Justice, Public Health, and Services.
 Within each theme, we look at three specific topics.
-For example, within Housing, we look at equality in Affordability, Homelessness, and Availability.
+For example, within Housing, we look at equality in Homeownership, Homelessness and Tenant Stability.
 Finally, within each topic, we look at three unique indicators.

 What do we mean by equality?

 What does equality look like in Tulsa?
 How do we measure it?
 To answer these questions, the City of Tulsa and Community Service Council have created a framework relative to Tulsa- specific disadvantaged populations and equality gaps.
 Tulsa will have the tools to develop realistic targets and specific interventions for reducing inequalities at the local and neighborhood level based on data…Read more about this project’s purpose.

 An equality indicator is a measure that compares outcomes of groups likely to experience inequalities, such as racial minorities, to groups less likely to experience them, such as whites.

 In this sense, equality indicators are different from social indicators, which do not directly compare groups.

 How are indicators reported?